Publications

 Conspiracy Theories, Epistemic Self-Identity, and Epistemic Territory

-Synthese (forthcoming)
+Synthese (2024)

 I carve out a distinctive category of conspiracy theorist: those who claim their beliefs trace back to simply trusting their own, firsthand experiences.
 I explore how these conspiracy theorists differ epistemically from others, as well as the processes that might be involved in becoming one.